-The digitization of consumer goods gives firms the ability to monetize and update already purchased products, changing firms’ product innovation incentives.
-I develop and estimate a structural model of the smartphone application (app) industry, to study how digitization has affected the frequency and content of product updates.
+Abstract: The digitization of consumer goods gives firms the ability to monetize and update already purchased products, changing firms’ product innovation incentives.
+I develop and estimate a structural model of the smartphone application (app) industry, to study how the availability of these tools affects the frequency and content of product updates.
 I construct a novel database of apps on Apple’s mobile platform, and employ natural language processing and machine learning techniques to classify product updates and define precise categorical markets.
-I find that the changes from digitization result in an increase in the frequency of product updates of 63% to 142%, and, in particular, lead to an increase in the relative frequency of major, feature-adding updates compared to more minor, incremental updates.
-These results show that the manner in which digitization changes firms’ product innovation incentives has a significant effect on firm behavior, and should be accounted for in future research on digital and digitizing industries.
+I find that the availability of these tools via digitization result in an increase in the frequency of product updates of 63% to 142%, and, in particular, lead to an increase in the relative frequency of major, feature-adding updates compared to more minor, incremental updates.
+These results show that the manner in which product digitization changes firms’ product innovation incentives has a significant effect on firm behavior, and should be accounted for in future research on digital and digitizing industries.

-Public Communication and Tacit Collusion in the Airline Industry (with Gaurab Aryal and Federico Ciliberto)
+Coordinated Capacity Reductions and Public Communication in the Airline Industry (with Gaurab Aryal and Federico Ciliberto)

 Works in Progress